 Primarily, it should outline the issue/violation, proposed corrective measures, and consequences of failure to change.
 Other details include employee name, manager/supervisor’s name, signatures of witnessing parties, and relevant dates.

 A warning will typically highlight failures on the employee’s part and ways to correct them, usually for minor misconducts.
-Employee termination will typically outline the cessation of employee duties.
+The termination will typically outline the cessation of employee duties.
 It can be a result of serious offenses such as fraudulent activity, workplace harassment, or violence.